saumenestrello/light-psw-manager/README.md

 ------------ | -------------
 credential ID | encrypted JSON object containing credential's username and password

-The encrypted JSON object has this shape
+The encrypted JSON object has this structure

 ```
 {